sushantkapare-dev/AWS_Devops_Zero_to_Hero/Ansible/Q set.md

 16. **Update Ansible and Modules**:
     - Ensure that you are using an up-to-date version of Ansible and that your modules are also up to date.

-17. **Test Incrementally**:
-    - If you're working on a complex playbook, build and test it incrementally to catch errors early.

-18. **Documentation and Comments**:
-    - Keep your playbook well-documented and include comments to explain the logic and intent.
-This will help you and others understand the code.

-19. **Logs and Output**:
-    - Review the Ansible logs and output to get more information about what went wrong.

-20. **Consider Ansible Roles and Collections**:
-    - If a task is too complex or error-prone, consider using Ansible roles or collections created by the community.
-They may already handle the task more reliably.

 ## How do you used ansible fact?
 Ansible facts are system-related variables and information collected by Ansible from remote hosts when a playbook is executed.
 These facts provide valuable information about the target hosts and can be used within playbooks to make automation more dynamic and adaptable to the specific environment.
 Here's how you can use Ansible facts: